meawoppl/meawoppl.github.io/_portfolio/early_tele.md

 ![alt text](/images/robocar_climb.jpg "Robocar Climbing"){:class="rounded_half"}

 The car streamed (analog!) video signal over radio.
-It had a pair of servos which could point the camera and help it to manuever over complex terrain and chase neighborhood dogs.
+It had a pair of servos which could point the camera and help it to maneuver over complex terrain and chase neighborhood dogs.
 These days this might be labeled as a "drone", but at the time, we were just trying to play.